Castle & Key Distillery Rising from Ruins After Old Taylor Distillery Narrowly Escaped Wrecking Ball

-After the 21st Amendment ended Prohibition, United Distillers restarted bourbon production at the Old Taylor Distillery in 1935.
-Brett said that, “All the modernization that Colonel Taylor achieved at the distillery was basically ramped up by United Distillers.
+After the 21st Amendment ended Prohibition, National Distillers restarted bourbon production at the Old Taylor Distillery in 1935.
+Brett said that, “All the modernization that Colonel Taylor achieved at the distillery was basically ramped up by National Distillers.
 They kept ballooning and ballooning in scale to the point that where in the 60s they were producing 400 to 1,000 barrels of whiskey a day here.
-United Distillers had a staff of nearly 1,000 people working between the Old Taylor Distillery and the Old Crow Distillery (right next door) which was also purchased by National Distillers.”
+National Distillers had a staff of nearly 1,000 people working between the Old Taylor Distillery and the Old Crow Distillery (right next door) which was also purchased by National Distillers.”
 You can see a photo below of the now decommissioned massive 72″ diameter continuous column still that allowed for this volume.

 The Brown Spirits Bust

 The thirst for Bourbon stayed strong through the 50s and 60s but as the nations tastes shifted to white spirits like vodka, rum and tequila the bourbon market plummeted.
 In 1972 National Distillers stopped producing bourbon at the Old Taylor Distillery and eventually in 1987 sold the distillery to Jim Beam.

 The Old Taylor Distillery Sold for Scrap